apita1423/whiskers-n-whole-beans/README.md

 - Home People

-This section is also a place where I tried to hit the main points about the People section.
+This section is also a place where I tried to hit the main points about the People page.

 ![Home People](/assets/readme-images/home-people.png)